 This is Ireland’s newest species of bumblebee, having arrived here in 2014.
 Over the last 20 years, it has spread rapidly northwards from Southampton in southern England as far as the Isle of Mull in Scotland and now inhabits much of the UK.
 In Ireland, since it was first seen along the Co.
 Antrim coast it has since been seen near Belfast, Dublin, Cork and Co.
 Down and is expanding quickly.
 It has a distinctive appearance, with queens, workers and males all possessing a black body with a ginger thoracic pile and white tail.
 Unusually for bumblebees it nests well above ground and often utilises old birdboxes.

-Flight Period: March-September.
-In Ireland it appears to peak early, with queens emerging in March, workers in May and males in June.
-I have yet to observe it later than June, which may suggest a single generation.
+Flight Period: March (exceptionally late February) – September.
+In Ireland it appears to peak early, with queens emerging in late February – March, workers in April and males in late May.
+Numbers peak in June, after which there is a sharp decrease.

 Habitat: Gardens and parks, woodland, woody scrub, farmland hedgerows.